Technically, airplanes can fly themselves by using their autopilot systems.

 Pilots remain on duty when the autopilot is on to take control of the control systems in case there are any issues.

-Will Planes Ever Be Able to Completely Fly Without Pilots?
+Planes May Soon Be Able to Fly Without Pilots

 In the future, planes will potentially be able to fly themselves without pilots.